-Regarding ALL cases past listed for in-person formal, criminal arraignments before the Delaware County Court of Common Pleas and previously canceled by such emergent orders of the president judge, the Office of the Criminal Court Administrator SHALL relist every such matter beginning Tuesday, July 21, 2020, and over the next two (2) Tuesdays subsequent (July 28, 2020 and August 4, 2020) allowing all those previously canceled cases to have then proceeded to formal arraignments.
+Regarding ALL, cases past listed for in-person formal, criminal arraignments before the Delaware County Court of Common Pleas and previously canceled by such emergent orders of the president judge, 10 the Office of the Criminal Court Administrator SHALL relist every such matter not already scheduled over the next two (2) Tuesdays subsequent (July 28, 2020 and August 4, 2020) allowing all those previously canceled cases to have then proceeded to formal arraignments.11

-On these Tuesdays (July 21, July 28, and August 4, 2020), individual formal, in-person arraignments are to be scheduled by the Criminal Court Administrator's Office at the rate of no more than fifteen (15) defendants per hour beginning at 9:00 a.m., continuing through 12:30 p.m., and resuming again at 1:30 p.m. with 3:30 p.m. being the final such schedulings.
+On these Tuesdays (July 28, and August 4, 2020), individual formal, in-person arraignments are to be scheduled by the Criminal Court Administrator's Office at the rate of no more than fifteen (15) defendants per hour beginning at 9:00 a.m., continuing through 12:30 p.m., and resuming again at 1:30 p.m. with 3:30 p.m. being the final such schedulings.